tuxbotix/ml_runtime_evaluation/README.md

 For a yocto toolchain with a `x86_64-aldebaran-linux-gnu` identifier, results are found in `rust/target/x86_64-aldebaran-linux-gnu`.

 Tested with toolchain of [HULKs](https://github.com/hulks/hulk). `tflitec` dependency doesn't work due to its dependency in bazel build (unless we supply libtensorflow_lite_c.so)

+**Note** `tflitec` dependency might not work out of the box when cross compiling as it uses Tensorflow's bazel build which isn't always trivial to setup for crosscompiling.
+In this case, you can build tflite (TensorFlow Lite) seperately and pass the build and .so path [See documentation here](https://docs.rs/tflitec/latest/tflitec/).